casparml/Notero/README.md

 ## Usage

 ### Basic Setup
-Simply modify the HTML content, update links, and replace the logo/images as needed.
+Modify the HTML content, update links, and replace the logo/images as needed.

 ### Customizing the Copyright Year
 The auto-updating copyright year is handled by `copyright.js`.
 By default, it will show the current year, but you can specify a starting year: